We’ve been looking for a good option for raised planters that were taller than some of our raised garden beds made with wood.

 13) Trough Planters as a Water Garden

 The designers of NeoTerra, a passive-solar house in North Georgia, list a bunch of design concepts on their how-to page, including using metal troughs for a water garden.
 Many people use troughs for fish ponds, and why not?
-After all, they’re meant to hold water.
+After all, with their durability, they’re meant to hold water.

 14) The Eclectic Landscape’s Galvanized Troughs

-Designed for a family at Menlo Park in California, these troughs are a perfect place for gardening.
+Designed for a family at Menlo Park in California, these trough containers are a perfect place for gardening.
 The designs and explanation of the project can be found on their page here.

 15) Another Behlen Tank Customer